Lumber Volume Calculator — m, cm to m³, dm³, cost

 How to use this calculator

 Enter lumber dimensions — thickness, width, and length — in your preferred metric unit (m, cm, or mm).
-Use Single Piece mode for one board, Multiple Pieces for a cut list, or Common Lumber for preset European structural timber sizes (38×89, 45×145, etc.) per EN 336.
+Use Single Piece for one board, Multiple Pieces for a cut list, or Common Lumber for European structural timber sizes (38×89, 45×145, …) per EN 336.
+The m³ figure is what your timber merchant quotes against.

 Formula: Volume (m³) = Thickness (m) × Width (m) × Length (m).
 Results are shown in both cubic meters and cubic decimeters (1 m³ = 1000 dm³).